5.67 billion homes are sold in the United States every year.

 That means it’s the perfect element to include in your headline to draw interested customers in.

-But you have to understand your target market a bit deeper.
+However, you have to understand your target market a bit more deeply.
 Do you normally sell to people who buy homes to invest in?
 People, that are lower income?
 This will change how you write your headline.
 Here are some examples:

 Location-based headlines